 Megan Cain founded The Zen Succulent in 2012 after many years of gardening at home and crafting terrariums with her mother.
 The neighborhood plant and gift shop – inspired by nature’s elements – features gorgeous succulents, tropical plants and handcrafted items from across the United States.

 At Dorian Bolden’s highly caffeinated venture, spot local leaders enjoying a power breakfast of shrimp and grits or indulging in specialty coffee drinks, such as the Oprah Mocha or Mexican Latte.
-Pop by on Sundays for a brunch of French toast drizzled with signature crème anglaise.
+Pop by for brunch and order the French toast drizzled with signature crème anglaise.

 Formerly St. Joseph’s AME church, the center promotes cultural understanding through events like poetry slams, African dance classes and art exhibits at the Lyda Moore Merrick Gallery.
 The annual Hayti Heritage Film Festival is one of the nation’s longest running Black film festivals.